Technology, Tourism

 Part 2

-Stages Air Transport Sector has gone through in the Deregulation Era
+Stages the Air Transport Sector has gone through in the Deregulation Era

 Since the deregulation act, air transport has gone through some stages.
 In a deregulated environment, the government has no control over business entry and prices in the aviation industries.
 Since the deregulation era was introduced in 1978, the aviation industry has gone through expansion, consolidation, concentration, and globalization stages.

 After the introduction of the deregulation act, the government increased competition in the aviation industry.
 Thus, it eliminated price control and market entry and exit control.
-Therefore, this act opened the door for companies to join the aviation industry which in turn increased competition in the industry.
+Therefore, this act opened the door for companies to join the aviation industry, which in turn increased competition in the industry.
 The deregulation led to the expansion of the aviation industry as more airline companies joined this market.
-Thus the first stage is the expansion stage.
+Thus, the first stage is expansion.
 The expansion of the aviation industry led the labor union to demand wage increments and shorter working hours.

 As the market consolidated and the companies merged, the companies concentrated their business focus on a certain geographical area.
-Thus the third stage of the deregulation era was the concentrations.
-The companies concentrated their strategies on certain markets.
+Thus, the third stage of the deregulation era was concentration.
+Companies concentrate their strategies on certain markets.
 This concentration helped the companies to remain competitive in the market.
-The concentration led to labor unions’ demand for more employees in the industry (Goetz, & Sutton, 2017).
+The concentration led to labor unions’ demand for more employees in the industry (Goetz & Sutton, 2017).

 References